 2. Create 20 large-field tournament lineups.
 These lineups should be correlated and have thoughtful leverage against the field.
 You can either use an optimizer or hand-build.
 Read this article for more trends to be aware of when building these lineups.

 3. Create one single-entry, medium-size field tournament lineup.

 4. Create three 3-max, medium-size field tournament lineups.

 7. Enter the 20 large-field tournament lineups into the $1 buy-in First Down.
 Total $20.
 This is a 20-max large-field tournament (297,265 entries).
-We can either hand build or use an optimizer.
-We can use the principles outlines here for roster construction.
+We can either hand-build or use an optimizer.
+We can use the principles outlined here for roster construction.
 It is a soft tournament that is good practice for those who eventually want to move up to the Milly Maker.

 8. Enter the single-entry tournament lineup into the SMALLER $12 buy-in Fair Catch.
 Total $12.
 We know that in single-entry tournaments, many of our opponents will use their cash roster.
 The “best plays” will see bloated ownership.
 Work on creating leverage against this 4,901-entry field.

-Note that if you want to reduce variance, you can play more head-to-heads instead of double ups.
-Head-to-head results aren’t binary, some weeks you’ll win 60% and others 30% and others 90%.
-Double up results are simply win them all or lose them all.
+Note that if you want to reduce variance, you can play more head-to-heads instead of double-ups.
+Head-to-head results aren’t binary; some weeks you’ll win 60% and others 30% and others 90%.
+Double-up results are simply winning them all or losing them all.

-And here are my H2H results by buy-in level so you can get an idea on realistic ROIs.
+And here are my H2H results by buy-in level so you can get an idea of realistic ROIs.

 IF YOU WANT TO PLAY $500 IN A WEEK ON DRAFTKINGS (57% cash, 43% tournaments)